craftcms/docs/docs/2.x/config-settings.md

 ```

 ::: tip
 The default resourceTrigger value changed in Craft 2.0.
-In Craft 1.x it was 'resources'.
+In Craft 1.x it was `'resources'`.
 :::

 ### `slugWordSeparator`